rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 - `reference`: (optional) A reference to a repository index file to use to retrieve the repository metadata instead of latest.
 This can be used to point to a different or an older repository index to act as a "wayback machine".
 The client will consume the repository state from that snapshot instead of latest.

 {{% alert title="Note" %}}
 The `reference` field has to be a valid tag.
-For example, for the `green` flavor, browse the relevant [container image list page](https://quay.io/repository/costoolkit/releases-green?tab=tags).
+For example, for the `teal` flavor, browse the relevant [container image list page](https://quay.io/repository/costoolkit/releases-teal?tab=tags).
 The repository index snapshots are prefixed with a timestamp, and ending in `repository.yaml`.
 For example ` 20211027153653-repository.yaml`
 {{% /alert %}}